 Type and dose of medicine

 How well pain responded to medicine taken

-Any other pain relief methods attempted
+Any other pain relief methods used

 Your healthcare provider may need to refer to your diary when making a plan to relieve your pain and make you more comfortable.
 Be sure to bring it with you to your healthcare provider visits.